olcf-tutorials/hands_on_containers_on_frontier/README.md

-This repository is to accompany the Container training conducted at the 2024 OLCF User Meeting.
-This tutorial is mostly standalone, and the information is current as of Sep 6 2024
+This repository is to accompany the March 26 2026 Container training.
+This tutorial is mostly standalone and can be used independent of the training.

 # Follow along